Particular/docs.particular.net/nservicebus/sagas/index.md

 Since a saga manages the state of a long-running process, under which conditions should a new saga be created?
 Sagas are, in essence, a message driven state machine.
 The trigger to start this state machine is the arrival of one or more specified message types.
 In the previous example, a new saga is started every time a message of type `StartOrder` arrives.
 This is declared by adding `IAmStartedByMessages<StartOrder>` to the saga.

+> [!NOTE]
-NOTE: `IHandleMessages<StartOrder>` is redundant since `IAmStartedByMessages<StartOrder>` already implies that.
+> `IHandleMessages<StartOrder>` is redundant since `IAmStartedByMessages<StartOrder>` already implies that.

 This interface tells NServiceBus that the saga not only handles `StartOrder`, but that when that type of message arrives, a new instance of this saga should be created to handle it, if there isn't already an existing saga that correlates to the message.
 As a convenience, in NServiceBus version 6 and above, the message will set its mapped correlation property on the created saga data.
 In essence the semantics of `IAmStartedByMessages` is:

 > Create a new instance if an existing one can't be found

+> [!NOTE]
-NOTE: NServiceBus requires each saga to have at least one message that is able to start it.
+> NServiceBus requires each saga to have at least one message that is able to start it.

 ### Dealing with out of order delivery

+> [!NOTE]
-NOTE: Always assume that messages can be delivered out of order, e.g. due to error recovery, network latency, or concurrent message processing.
+> Always assume that messages can be delivered out of order, e.g. due to error recovery, network latency, or concurrent message processing.

 Sagas not designed to handle the arrival of messages out of order can result in some messages being discarded.
 In the previous example, this could happen if a `CompleteOrder` message is received before the `StartOrder` message has had a chance to create the saga.